“Welcome to a New World of Gods and Monsters”

 Back in the now-now, cocky soldier/treasure hunter Nick Morton (Cruise) and his more interesting sidekick Vail (Johnson) accidentally discover an ancient tomb in Iraq while following a map Nick stole from archaeologist Jennifer Halsey (Wallis).
 From the tomb they recover a sarcophagus that might as well be labelled ‘full of evil’ after Nick disregards basic archaeological protocols, which they extract pursued by insurgents, sandstorms and flocks of kamikaze crows which bring their plane down over London, leading Nick to realise that he is basically unkillable, while Vail turns into a zombie, stabs their CO (Vance) and later starts appearing to Nick like a lycanthrope’s victim in An American Werewolf in London.

 Visions of Ahmanet draw Nick, while Halsey introduces him to Jekyll and his henchman Malik (Kenzari), and the work of Prodigium, a secret society that fights evil and stuff.
 Ahmanet wants to stab Nick with the Dagger of Set so that he will become Set’s living embodiment and they can rule the world in an orgy of magic, violence and – it is strongly implied – crazy god sex, while Jekyll wants to stab Nick with the Dagger of Set so that he will become Set’s living embodiment and they can destroy him by… means.
-NIck would like very much not to be stabbed, and Halsey is on sid with this because… reasons.
+Nick would like very much not to be stabbed, and Halsey is on side with this because… reasons.

 As Ahmanet breaks free, all parties involved converge on the crusader tomb for a final showdown between evil and… well, largely non-malicious douchebaggery; but we’ll take what we can get.